-Ms. Odoner assisted the Financial Crisis Advisory Group established to advise the Financial Accounting Standards Board and the International Accounting Standards Board on the standard-setting implications of the global financial crisis.
-She lectures on legal developments affecting public companies and co-chaired an ABA Task Force on the SEC’s cross-border exemptions.
+Ellen served as chief of staff to the Hon.
+Harvey Goldschmid, co-chair of the Financial Crisis Advisory Group established to advise the Financial Accounting Standards Board and the International Accounting Standards Board on the standard-setting implications of the global financial crisis.

 Ellen has actively written and lectured on legal developments affecting public companies and independent directors.
 She received the prestigious Burton Award for Distinguished Legal Writing in 2018 for co-authoring “Fiduciary Duties of Corporate Directors in Uncertain Times.”